dusty-nv/jetson-inference/docs/imagenet-example.md

 }
 ```

 That's it!
+Remember to add the return statement and closing curly bracket to your main() method.

 Next we just need to create a simple makefile for our new recognition program with CMake.

 ## Creating CMakeLists.txt